ShashankBA13/ShashankBA13/README.md

 - 👋 Hi, I’m @ShashankBA13
 - 👀 I’m interested in Banking Systems, AI/ML
 - 🌱 I’m currently learning Java, Spring security, Python
+- 🥅 To build a suit of open source apps such as digital wellbeing, tme tracker and to do apps that increases productivity, all the while giving the feeling of true          privacy👀

 <!---